idodov/RedAlert/README.md

 # Israeli Red Alert Service for Home Assistant (AppDaemon)
 ***Not Official Pikud Ha-Oref***

-This script generates a series of binary sensors that provide alerts for all threats that PIKUD HA-OREF warns against.
-These threats include red alerts for rocket and missile launches, unauthorized aircraft intrusions, earthquakes, potential tsunamis, terrorist infiltrations, hazardous materials incidents, unconventional warfare, and other threats.
-When an alert is received, the nature of the threat is displayed at the beginning of the alert (for example, ‘ירי רקטות וטילים’).
+This script creates a suite of binary sensors that issue warnings for all hazards signaled by PIKUD HA-OREF.
+These hazards encompass red alerts for missile and rocket fire, breaches by unauthorized aircraft, seismic activity, tsunami warnings, terrorist incursions, chemical spill emergencies, non-conventional warfare, among other dangers.
+Upon receiving an alert, the specific type of threat is indicated at the start of the message (for instance, `ירי רקטות וטילים` for rocket and missile fire).

+Moreover, the script offers additional functionalities, such as archiving all alert details in a historical text file and facilitating the creation of additional sub-sensors derived from the primary sensor.

 ____
 ### This script introduces four new entities in Home Assistant:
 > [!NOTE]
-> **You have the flexibility to define the sensor name as per your preference.
-The default sensor name value is `red_alert`.**
+> **You can customize the sensor name to your liking, with `red_alert` set as the default.**
-* `binary_sensor.red_alert`, which stores PIKUD HA-OREF data.
-This sensor activates whenever there is an alarm and deactivates otherwise.
-It can be utilized in automations or to create sub-sensors/binary sensors.
+* `binary_sensor.red_alert`: Holds PIKUD HA-OREF data, triggering on alarms and resetting otherwise.
+It’s useful for automations or creating additional sensors.
-* `binary_sensor.red_alert_city`, which also stores PIKUD-HA-OREF data.
-However, it only activates if the city you define is included in the alarm cities.
+* `binary_sensor.red_alert_city`: Similar to the above but only triggers if the specified city is targeted by the alarm.
-* `input_text.red_alert`, which stores the latest alert information, primarily for historical reference.
+* `input_text.red_alert`: Logs the most recent alert data, serving as a historical log.
-* `input_boolean.red_alert_test`, which activate a false alert - design to test automations.
+* `input_boolean.red_alert_test`: Simulates a dummy alert to verify automation setups.
+# Installation Instructions
 > [!TIP]
 > To ensure the history of sensors is maintained after a restart in Home Assistant, it’s advisable to establish input text and boolean helpers.
 It’s best to do this prior to installation.
 Here’s how you can proceed:
 > 1. Open `configuration.yaml`.